SiliconLabs/peripheral_examples/series2/eusart/async_dma_em2/readme.txt

 2. Open a terminal program and configure it for 9600N81 operation on the "JLink CDC UART Port" that is provided by the board controller on the Starter Kit mainboard.
-3. Type some characters in the terminal program (they will not show) and press Enter to have the MCU echo them.
+3. Type 10 characters (will not show if it is less than 10) in the terminal program and watch the characters echo back from the terminal.

 Alternatively, the example may be tested with a USB-to-serial converter, such as the Silicon Labs CP2102N-EK.
 Refer to the list below for the